hiibolt/niu-metis-documentation/src/chapter_2_1.md

 18681.cm
 ```

-This tells us the id number of our job.
+This tells us the ID number of our job.
 Wait around 30 seconds for the job to finish, and list the contents of the directory!
 ```bash
 $ ls
 hello_world.o18681 main.cpp run.pbs